The Days of the Week

 And this means that December 12, 1965 fell on a Sunday.

 And that’s how you find out the day of the week for a specific date.
-There are likely to be other methods that will be written.
-If anyone can find any mistakes that I have made, I’ll gladly correct them.
+There are also likely to be other methods that exist as well.

 Back to Home…